fishjam-dev/react-native-membrane-webrtc/README.md

   - `userMetadata: Metadata` -- a map `string -> string` containing user metadata to be sent to the server.
 Use it to send for example user display name or other options.
   - `videoTrackMetadata: Metadata` -- a map `string -> string` containing video track metadata to be sent to the server.
   - `audioTrackMetadata: Metadata` -- a map `string -> string` containing audio track metadata to be sent to the server.
+  - `connectionParams: SocketConnectionParams` -- a map `string -> string` containing connection params passed to the socket.

 Returns:
 A promise that resolves on success or rejects in case of an error.